Interested in working with a Rockwood trainer? See the schedule →

 Michael is the co-founder, president and CEO of InPartnership Consulting Inc., an organizational development and strategic change firm specializing in global diversity and leadership development.
 Michael is a leader in the fields of organizational development, diversity and strategic planning.

-Rajasvini is the new Executive Director of the Solidaire Network and a passionate advocate for participatory grassroots-led social change and movement building.
-In her wide-ranging international career devoted to social, ecological, and economic justice, she has previously led Thousand Currents as our Executive Director for nine years; led a national social enterprise; managed a public telecommunications infrastructure fund addressing digital divide issues in Texas; and worked as a researcher, planner, policy analyst and strategy consultant.
-Vini also worked alongside community leaders as a capacity builder for youth polytechnics in rural Kenya for over two years, an experience she credits as motivating her to work to transform U.S. based philanthropy towards more people-centered practices.
-Born and raised in India, Vini earned a Master’s in Public Affairs with a focus on technology and telecommunications policy from the LBJ School of Public Affairs at the University of Texas at Austin and a Bachelor′s in Astrophysics and Interdisciplinary Studies in Humanities & Social Sciences from UC Berkeley.
-Vini has been involved in community organizing and volunteer board roles for the last two decades.
-Currently, she serves on advisory boards for the Women’s Building in New York City and guest lectures in the Master’s of Leadership in Sustainability Program at the University of Vermont.
-In 2015, she was honored with a Leaders in Action award by Asian Americans/Pacific Islanders in Philanthropy (AAPIP), and she was a Social Entrepreneurship (SEERS) fellow at Stanford University in 2016.
-Vini is also a published poet, essayist, popular educator, coach and leadership trainer with the Rockwood Leadership Institute.
-When not engaged with community organizations, Vini can be found nesting with her family in Richmond, CA.
+Rajasvini Bhansali is the new Executive Director of the Solidaire Network since November 2018.
+In a wide-ranging international career devoted to social, ecological, and economic justice, she previously served as Executive Director Thousand Currents for 9 years where she was credited with helping launch a collaborative climate justice fund, an innovative impact investment fund and grow the organization’s award winning grantmaking and partnership practices with social movements in Africa, Asia and Latin America.
+She has led a national social enterprise focused on youth development; managed a public telecommunications infrastructure fund addressing digital divide issues in Texas; and worked as a researcher, planner, policy analyst and strategy consultant for large public sector entities.
+Vini also worked alongside community leaders as a capacity builder for youth polytechnics in rural Kenya for over two years, an experience she credits as motivating her to work to transform U.S. based philanthropy.
+Born and raised in India, Vini earned a Master’s in Public Affairs with a focus on technology and telecommunications policy from the LBJ School of Public Affairs at the University of Texas at Austin and a Bachelor′s in Astrophysics and Interdisciplinary Studies in Humanities & Social Sciences from UC Berkeley .
+In 2015, Vini was honored with a Leaders in Action award by Asian Americans/Pacific Islanders in Philanthropy (AAPIP) , and she was a Social Entrepreneurship (SEERS) fellow at Stanford University in 2016.
+Vini has been involved in community organizing and volunteer board roles for the last two decades including serving on the boards of Greenpeace USA, Justice Funders Network, Agroecology Fund and Rockwood Leadership Institute among others.
+Currently, she serves on the board for Tides Advocacy and the Swift Foundation.
+She guest lectures in the Master’s of Leadership in Sustainability Program at the University of Vermont and also works as a popular educator, executive coach and leadership trainer.
+A lifelong learner, she is currently attempting to improve her Spanish language skills and training to be a certified Iyengar yoga teacher.
+When not involved with learning or organizing, Vini can be found nesting with her family in Richmond CA.

 Chrissie Castro, Diné and Chicana, is a social justice consultant dedicated to equity for all peoples, with an emphasis on building power and self-determination of American Indian/Alaska Native communities.
 Chrissie has more than 15 years of senior management experience in government and nonprofit sectors, and has been consulting for the past 10 years.
 She co-led the change to replace Columbus Day with Indigenous Peoples Day in the city and County of Los Angeles.
 She was a co-founder of Indigenous Women Rise, which organized the Indigenous women’s contingent of 1,000 Indigenous Women at the Women’s March in DC.
 She is the Network Weaver of the Native Voice Network, a national network of 35+ Native-led organizations that mobilize through indigenous cultural values.
 She recently launched two projects to build community and political power of Native communities – locally, the California Native Vote Project and nationally, Advance Native Political Leadership.
 Chrissie is a certified life coach, and is passionate about utilizing coaching for personal, organizational and community transformation.